A token migration happens when a blockchain undergoes a major technology update that requires holders to exchange old tokens for new ones.

 - Total purchase price: $130

-- Review and confirm: Double-check that both the proceeds and the cost basis correctly represent the initial investment, ensuring tax consistency.
+- Review and confirm.
+Double-check that both the proceeds and the cost basis reflect your original investment.